Choosing the Breed

 How can I meet an Irish Water Spaniel in person?

-Call one of our BEC breeders listed here to see if there are any owners in your region.
+Contact one of our breeders listed here to see if there are any owners in your region.
 Ask the breeders if there are any dog shows coming to your area where some of them will be showing.

 Any other resources for getting to know an IWS?